silx-kit/silx/doc/source/Tutorials/hdf5fromschema.rst

 Soft and External Links
 -----------------------

 The target of a soft link is a group or dataset in the same file than the link itself.
-The target of a external link is a group or dataset in another file than the link itself.
+The target of an external link is a group or dataset in another file than the link itself.

 In the example we used this soft link